-Perception on the Stages of crop raid by wildlife and aftermath
+Perception of the Stages of crop raid by wildlife and the aftermath

-Crop raiding in the study site was found to be according to stages.
+Crop raiding in the study site was found to occur in stages.
 The magnitude of the crop stage raided determines the potential loss incurred.
-While some species were identify to raid crops at sowing, some raided during germination to flowering and some raided at maturity.
-A majority of the respondents (74%) confirmed that crop raided at sowing no matter the magnitude do not leads to many losses because these crops are easily replaced during the growing period except affected by other factors like climate and soil.
-Crops raided after germination to flowering post threats to losses because most of the times they are hardly replaced.
-All respondents (100%) confirmed that crops raided at maturity results to high losses, possess threat to food security and lead to financial burden to the farmers.
-This financial burden results from the fact that the farmers affected are short of surpluses to sell and purchase other foodstuff, instead they are allow with no choice than to buy food due to losses incurred from raid.
+While some species were identified to raid crops at sowing, some raided during germination to flowering and some raided at maturity.
+A majority of the respondents (74%) confirmed that crop raids at sowing, no matter the magnitude, do not lead to many losses because these crops are easily replaced during the growing period, except when affected by other factors like climate and soil.
+Crops are at risk after germination to flowering, post threats to losses because most of the times they are hardly replaced.
+All respondents (100%) confirmed that crops raided at maturity result to high losses, pose a threat to food security and lead to a financial burden to the farmers.
+This financial burden results from the fact that the farmers affected are short of surpluses to sell and purchase other foodstuff, instead, they are left with no choice but to buy food due to losses incurred from the raid.

 Frequency of Species on the farms

-This study revealed that rodents were the species that frequently visit the farms in the park.
-It was confirmed by 100% of respondents in and around the park that in every week, rodents visit at farms at least 2 times.
-Their visit is traced from their activities through digging, cutting stems or feeding on mature crops especially maize and groundnut.
-The respondents (100%) also confirmed that primates are the second group of wildlife that visits the farms and the same respondents confirmed that ungulates visit the farms.
-In terms of individual species, cane rats frequent the farms from germination to harvesting, followed by porcupine.
-It is however noted that, cane rats and porcupine effects on maize and groundnut outweighs other rodents combined especially due to their nocturnal nature.
+This study revealed that rodents were the species that frequently visited the farms in the park.
+It was confirmed by 100% of respondents in and around the park that every week, rodents visit farms at least 2 times.
+Their visit is traced from their activities through digging, cutting stems or feeding on mature crops, especially maize and groundnut.
+The respondents (100%) also confirmed that primates are the second group of wildlife that visits the farms, and the same respondents confirmed that ungulates visit the farms.
+In terms of individual species, cane rats frequent the farms from germination to harvesting, followed by porcupines.
+It is however noted that, cane rats and porcupines on maize and groundnut outweigh other rodents combined, especially due to their nocturnal nature.

 Table 4.
 Species Frequency to Farms at different stages of plant life